hoppersroppers/roadmap/README.md

 ### [Security Fundamentals: Theory and Practice](training/security)

-In this course we will provide the context needed to develop a technical understanding of security and how different roles fit into this.
+In [Security Fundamentals](https://www.roppers.org/security) we will provide the context needed to develop a technical understanding of security and how different roles fit into this.
 While there are some technical labs that teach the basic of threat hunting, this course teaches the mental models, online tools, and general vocabulary required to understand where security fits into the modern world.

 ### [Networking Fundamentals ](training/networking)